configforgelabs/website-configforge/blog/2024/how-to-create-and-manage-access-reviews-for-group-owners.md

 ---
-title: How to Create and Manage Access Reviews for Group Owners
+title: PLACEHOLDER 2
+description: "Sixth blog entry"
-sidebar_position: 5
+sidebar_position: 1
 slug: /how-to-create-and-manage-access-reviews-for-group-owners
+authors: [Tobias]
+date: 2024-01-31
 keywords: [Azure]
-description: Sixth blog entry
 tags: [Azure]
 image: https://ourcloudnetwork.com/wp-content/uploads/2023/12/How-to-create-and-manage-access-reviews-for-group-owners.png
-date: 2024-02-06
-authors: tobias
 ---

+Test copy from ourcloudnetwork.com

 Access Reviews in Microsoft Entra provide a way to continuously review access to resources in your tenant.
 More importantly, you as the owner of your tenant can enable resource owners (of groups or Teams) to govern external users’ access to said resources themselves, thus reducing your workload and shifting the responsibility.